approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 This example is for developers not familiar with the AWS API Gateway who are looking for a step by step tutorial on how they can create a HTTP API project with an [Approov](https://approov.io) authorizer.

+By following this example you will create an HTTP API that will act as a [Reverse Proxy](https://blog.approov.io/using-a-reverse-proxy-to-protect-third-party-apis) to a third party API that you want to protect access to from within your mobile app.

+Other use cases for using an Approov authorizer is to protect access to serverless functions, like AWS Lambda functions, or to backends you own or that you don't own, that may be hosted or not in AWS itself.

+The Approov authorizer integration steps will be the same no matter the type of backend behind your HTTP API.

 ## TOC - Table of Contents

 * [Why?](#why)